-- 7.2.3 the quantum of fill to be deposited or removed and finished cut and/or fill levels; - 7.2.4 details of any proposed access routes that are intended to be used to transport fill to or from the development site; and - 7.2.5 the maintenance of access roads to and from the development site so that they are free of all cut and/or fill material and cleaned as necessary. - 7.3 All earthworks must be undertaken in accordance with Australian Standard AS3798 "Guidelines on earthworks for commercial and residential developments". - 7.4 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure. - 7.5 Retaining structures above one (1) metre in height that are not incidental works to a Development Permit for Building Works, must not be constructed unless separately and specifically certified by a Registered Professional Engineer of Queensland and must be approved as part of a Development Permit for Operational Works (site works). - 7.6 All site works must be undertaken to ensure that there is: - 7.6.1 no increase in upstream or downstream flood levels for all levels of immunity up to a one per cent (1%) Annual exceedance probability flood event; - 7.6.2 no increase in velocity profiles, for which no remedy exists to prevent erosion and/or scouring.
-In the event that modelling shows non-compliance with the above, works must be undertaken within the system to satisfy the above criteria for development; and - 7.6.3 a lawful point of discharge to which the approved works drain during construction phase.
+- 7.1 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure. - 7.2 All site works must be undertaken to ensure that there is: - 7.2.1 no increase in upstream or downstream flood levels for all levels of immunity up to a one per cent (1%) Annual exceedance probability flood event; - 7.2.2 no increase in velocity profiles, for which no remedy exists to prevent erosion and/or scouring.
+In the event that modelling shows non-compliance with the above, works must be undertaken within the system to satisfy the above criteria for development; and - 7.2.3 a lawful point of discharge to which the approved works drain during construction phase.